algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

 In the example above :
         <ol>
-        <li>The red Arrow show is looking 2 tiles in front of Pac-Man into the green dashed tile.</li>
+        <li>The red arrow show is looking 2 tiles in front of Pac-Man into the green dashed tile.</li>
         <li>In purple, we draw a line from Red to that dashed tile.</li>
-        <li>The yellow Arrow is a copy of the purple arrow but uses the dashed tile as a point of origin.
+        <li>The yellow arrow is a copy of the purple arrow but uses the dashed tile as a point of origin.
 The yellow arrow points at Cyan's target tile.</li>
         </ol>

 ### ➭ Sound Design